MatteoT90/MapsFromMotion/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository for the website for Mapmaker, based on the source code for the [Nerfies website](https://nerfies.github.io).

 If you find Nerfies useful for your work please cite:
 ```